mozilla/www.ccadb.org/cas/incident-report.md

 Individuals representing CA Owners are especially encouraged to participate broadly in the reporting processes, extending their contributions beyond incidents involving only their own organization.
 Sharing insights and perspectives across organizational boundaries fosters a collaborative learning environment and strengthens the overall security posture of the Web PKI ecosystem.

-To ensure productive dialogue, please keep all comments constructive, relevant to the report, and in line with the [CCADB Code of Conduct](https://docs.google.com/document/d/19ALqEvHtTE6OUTz2FaOXrU9gruIdvia5EDh3hXeGpZA/edit#heading=h.cumc0pgd1s7c).
+Please keep all comments constructive, relevant, and in line with the [CCADB Code of Conduct](https://docs.google.com/document/d/19ALqEvHtTE6OUTz2FaOXrU9gruIdvia5EDh3hXeGpZA/edit#heading=h.cumc0pgd1s7c) to ensure productive dialogue.

 #### What Bugzilla account can I use?

 **For individuals affiliated with a Publicly-Trusted CA Owner:**
-- **To better encourage blamelessness**, when posting incident reports or responding to comments on reports for which they are affiliated, participants are encouraged to respond from a Bugzilla account associated with one of the CA e-mail aliases disclosed to the CCADB, rather than an individual contributor’s account.
+- **To better encourage blamelessness**, when posting incident reports or responding to comments on reports for which they are affiliated, participants MAY respond from a Bugzilla account associated with one of the CA e-mail aliases disclosed to the CCADB, rather than an individual contributor’s account.
-- **To better respect a desire for individual privacy and potential risk of retaliation**, individuals participating in the reporting process are welcome to participate **responsibly** from an account that does not identify the individual posting or their organizational affiliation.
+- **To better respect a desire for individual privacy and potential risk of retaliation**, individuals participating in the reporting process MAY participate **responsibly** from an account that does not identify the individual posting or their organizational affiliation.

 **For everyone else:** Create a new Bugzilla account following [these](https://bugzilla.mozilla.org/createaccount.cgi) instructions.

-Remember, please keep all comments constructive, relevant to the corresponding report, and in line with the [CCADB Code of Conduct](https://docs.google.com/document/d/19ALqEvHtTE6OUTz2FaOXrU9gruIdvia5EDh3hXeGpZA/edit#heading=h.cumc0pgd1s7c).
+**Remember**, please keep all comments constructive, relevant to the corresponding report, and in line with the [CCADB Code of Conduct](https://docs.google.com/document/d/19ALqEvHtTE6OUTz2FaOXrU9gruIdvia5EDh3hXeGpZA/edit#heading=h.cumc0pgd1s7c).

 ### Report lifecycle management